filament-zone/filament.zone/publications/addressing-sybils.md

 The approach aligns the distribution of airdrops with metrics that are hard to game ensuring productive distribution and durable community formation.
 The key is to find a balance between the subjective nature of sybils in permissionless systems and objective measure of productivity aligned with community goals.

-- Subjectivity: Delegates use their judgment and expertise to propose nuanced criteria for identifying valuable users and detecting Sybils.
-Delegates are incentivized to maxim
+- Subjectivity: Delegates use their expertise to propose criteria which they deem as valuable with their own subjective view of what constitutes a sybil.
 - Objectivity: The mechanism rewards delegates based on the measurable economic impact of their decisions, not just their voting power or reputation.
+This objective measure is hard to game and thefore filters out sybils.

 ### Benefits
 Why is this approach powerful?
 Let's break it down: